WSU-kduncan/ceg3120-cicd-dcronauer/README-CD.md

 ### How to enable DockerHub to send payloads to EC2 webhook listener

+1. Go to repository on DockerHub
+2. Click webhooks tab
+3. Type in webhook name
+4. Type in url that will trigger webhook on ecn instance

 ### What triggers will send paylord to EC2 webhook listener

+This is simple, any time that an image is pushed to this DockerHub repository will cause the webhook to trigger.
+This will then cause the EC2 instance to download latest image.

 ### How to verify payload delivered